pluginsGLPI/doc/source/formcreator/configuration.rst

 Hostname
 ^^^^^^^^^^^^

 This field is invisible.
-It allows to get the hostname if the computer used by  the requester, assuming the DNS is able to proprtly solve it from its IP address
+It allows to get the hostname of the computer used by the requester, assuming the DNS is able to properly resolve it from its IP address

 Integer
 ^^^^^^^